With a second mortgage, a homeowner can borrow at a very low interest rate, using his or her equity in the home as security.

 You keep your existing first mortgage and add a second mortgage loan on top of it.
 In this way, you can tap into your home’s equity to make home improvements and accomplish other goals.

-Many lenders offer low rates and flexible terms when getting a second mortgage.Click here for today's mortgage rates.
+Many lenders offer low rates and flexible terms when getting a second mortgage.Click here to check your eligibility for a second mortgage.

 Types of second mortgages

 A home equity loan is a lump-sum loan, usually with a fixed interest rate, that’s paid down over its term in equal installments.
 Rates are slightly higher than for variable home equity loans (discussed next) but you know your monthly payments will never rise.

 What is a home equity line of credit (HELOC)?

 A home equity line of credit functions like a line of credit.
 It differs from a home equity loan in three main respects:

 - You can borrow, repay and borrow again up to your credit limit during the initial “draw” period.